angeloty/event-driven-sample-app/README.md

 # Bootcamp - Backend

-Now you understand (at least a little) Node.js, Express, and MongoDB.
-All of these pieces work together to make up the stable, scalable, and maintainable web application development stack that we use at 10KC.
+Stack Node.js, Express, and MongoDB.
+All of these pieces work together to make up the stable, scalable, and maintainable web application.

 # Your Challenge